1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

             isPalindrome text = cleanText == reverse cleanText where cleanText = filter (not . (== '!')) text
             ```
-        1. To test edits, do `quit ghci` then restart with `stack ghci`
+       5. To test edits, do `quit ghci` then restart with `stack ghci`
-        2. If changes have been made only to code files and no configuration changes have been made, you can also type `:r` into GHCi to **reload your code without exiting**:
+       6. If changes have been made only to code files and no configuration changes have been made, you can also type `:r` into GHCi to **reload your code without exiting**:
             ```
             *Main Lib Paths_palindrome_testing> :r
             Ok, three modules loaded.
             *Main Lib Paths_palindrome_testing> isPalindrome "racecar!"
             True
             ```
-        3. unit6/lesson36/palindrome-testing/test/Spec.hs.
+       7. **Assertion** unit6/lesson36/palindrome-testing/test/Spec.hs.
 Create a unit testing framework by define an assert IO action that takes a Bool (in this case, a test of a function) and prints either a passing message or a fail message.
            1. Fill out Spec.hs main
            2. import Lib module
             ```